-Note that you do not need to be a Tennessee resident to use a betting app or online betting site in the state.
-Location requirements apply to your physical presence within state lines rather than your regular place of residence.
+You do not need to be a Tennessee resident to use a betting app or online betting site in the state.
+Location requirements apply to your physical presence within state lines rather than your place of residence.

 Ten Percent Hold Requirement

 While Tennessee deserves significant credit for its embrace of online betting platforms, some elements of the state’s regulatory structure are quite harmful to the betting public.
 The most controversial is a ‘hold requirement’, which dictates the percentage of gross revenue that sportsbooks may use to pay winnings.

 In Tennessee, the ten percent hold requirement means sportsbooks must retain at least ten percent of their gross revenue.
 To meet this requirement, sportsbooks in the state will have to charge a higher rate of vigorish or ‘juice.’
 In other words, you’re likely to see less appealing odds across the board.

 Similar to states that do not allow “straight” or single-game wagers, the idea is to make sports betting less appealing to consumers by reducing the potential payout.
 Considering Tennessee’s open-minded approach to internet wagering, the hold requirement is a surprising negative that will hopefully go away in time.

 Major professional sports leagues have lobbied intensely to get their piece of the legal sports betting pie.
 To do so, they’ve attempted to convince state legislatures nationwide that sportsbooks should have to purchase “official league data” for use in grading wagers.